Undead or Alive: Plot

 Meanwhile, the townspeople cut Ben down from the gallows, not realising that hanging cannot "kill" him.
 He attacks the townspeople.
-The town's minister (Leslie Jordan) manages to escape by locking himself in an upstairs room at the saloon, now besieged by a horde of zombies.
+The town's minister manages to escape by locking himself in an upstairs room at the saloon, now besieged by a horde of zombies.
 The following morning, he climbs out of the window to get water, but is pursued by zombies and bitten by the prostitute.

 Elmer, Luke and Sue are captured by soldiers, former colleagues of Elmer's (his $500 is revealed to have been won from them while gambling), who take them to their fort on the edge of the Grand Canyon.
 There they discover that the posse has arrived first and turned all the garrison into zombies, who attack the party and also turn all the other soldiers into zombies.
 They discover they can kill the zombies by decapitation.

 During the night, while hiding in the fort, Sue reveals that the only way to be cured of the zombie curse is to eat the living flesh of the medicine man who created the curse.
 They shoot several cookware objects out of a homemade blunderbuss at the sheriff and the zombies to no avail.
 Elmer tries to punch First Sergeant Kermit in the mouth, but gets bitten by him.
 After destroying most of the zombies by blowing up the magazine, he becomes a zombie and throws Cletus off the cliff, before biting Luke.

 Sue kills Sheriff Claypool, but is then attacked by Elmer and Luke.
 The next scene shows Elmer and Luke looking normal again, after having eaten Sue's flesh.
 The "eating the living flesh" cure apparently also works for relatives of the person who created the curse.
 Sue apparently tasted like gingerbread.
 The duo ride off into the sunset as Cletus stands up and chases them.